-Last year, the Town of Egan monitored your drinking water for possible contaminants.
-This brochure is a snapshot of the quality of the water that we provided last year.
+The Town of Egan has supplied eleven consecutive years of safe drinking water to the public it serves and has been awarded the Secretary's Award for Drinking Water Excellence by the South Dakota Department of Agriculture and Natural Resources.
+This report is a snapshot of the quality of the water that we provided last year.
 Included are details about where your water comes from, what it contains, and how it compares to Environmental Protection Agency (EPA) and state standards.
 We are committed to providing you with information because informed customers are our best allies.